The Jim Moran Foundation Inc

 Success Rates

 The Foundation does not publicly disclose success rates or application statistics.
-In 2023, they awarded 221 grants totaling $25,475,600.
+In 2023, they awarded 221 grants totalling $25,475,600.
 The number of applications received is not published, making it difficult to calculate competitive odds.

 Reapplication Policy